Milk and Feeding Surrogacy Babies

 5. Intended mothers might consider inducing lactation so they can breastfeed the baby themselves.
 Induced lactation is a long process and requires assistance from medication and a supportive GP.
 Phillipa and Hillary (on the Podcast) both induced lactation during their surrogacy journeys and many other intended mothers do successfully breastfeed.
 It is worth researching further if you are interested.

-The decision as to how the baby will be fed should be made as a team, with open minds and having considered the options.
+The decision about milk and feeding surrogacy baby should be made as a team, with open minds and having considered the options.
 There are many reasons why a surrogate might provide milk for the baby if she wants to, which benefit her and the baby.
 Likewise, there are many reasons why some surrogates would prefer not to feed or provide milk for the baby.

 Rest assured, a surrogate who breastfeeds and has skin-to-skin contact with the baby will not become ‘too attached’ to baby, and this will not affect her ability to hand the baby over.
 My experience of breastfeeding surro-baby felt as natural as handing her over to her fathers, and felt like a lovely long goodbye between her and I. Breastfeeding in the early days is good for baby, and good for the birth mother – it helps her uterus contract and also allows her body to adjust to no longer being pregnant.
 My advice about breastmilk and feeding is to be flexible.
 We were still adjusting our plan in the days leading up to and after the birth, and I always knew I could change my mind if ever I felt it was too much.